linus-norden/ATS-Python-Microservice/README.md

 "Beaconpair_validity_check.py" checks the beacon pairs marked as critical and resolves them if necessary.

-Both Python scripts require an active instance of Memcached to function correctly.
+Both Python scripts require an instance of Memcached to function correctly.

 See "https://memcached.org/" or "https://github.com/memcached/memcached"